The Joy of Curiosity

 A couple of books

-A lot of my students have asked about attending programs run AT very prestigious universities, but often when I look into them, they are simply renting the buildings that are empty because the undergrads are on holidays.
-What makes them remarkable though, is their cost, they are often, per annuum as expensive as the tuition of attending e.g. Harvard would be.
+A lot of my students have asked about attending programs run AT very prestigious universities, but often when I look into them, they are simply renting the buildings that are empty because the undergrads are on holiday.
+What makes them remarkable though, is their cost, they are often, per annum as expensive as the tuition of attending e.g. Harvard would be.
 But you do not get a recognisable qualification.
 There is even an argument to suggest going on these heavily promoted and extremely profitable trips designed to appeal to teenagers, that while you may see the buildings, you will know nothing of the real experience, the competition, the intensity of the deadlines and the toughness of the lifestyle.

 I'm working on finding out about useful versions of these things, but for what I understand, the best placements would be work experience, ideally in a university or industry setting, and not so that you can find out what you want to do, but to learn about all of the different jobs you definitely don't want to do.
 Also, a broader range of experiences makes your choice of subject and institution for your undergraduate degree seem more considered and deliberate, which will be to your applications advantage.